The Face of Local Has Changed

 In 2020, consumers worldwide were seeking more information about local businesses.
 Their ‘near me’ queries increased by 8%.
 The number of indirect queries grew by as much as 23%, which means more consumers were searching for categories (“bookstore near me”) as opposed to brands (“Powell’s Books near me”).

 A growth in local queries naturally led to a growth in local engagement.
 Google My Business profiles stimulated an average of 349 actions by local customers per month in 2020 – an increase of 11% compared with 2019.

 This increase in customer actions included 32% more website clicks but also a 37% increase in phone calls to the local businesses in question.
 This shows that consumers sought alternative and safer ways to find information.

 Businesses Need to Digitalize for Growth

-Not every industry could grow their local engagements in 2020.
+Not every industry could grow its local engagements in 2020.
 However, businesses got more local traction when they were able to digitalize their offering.

 Industries that increased local engagements are